-TOE test configuration and developer's testing approach:
+TOE test configuration and Developer's testing approach:

-- The tests are performed with the TOE in different test environments and configurations depending on the test categories. - All TSF and related security mechanisms, subsystems and modules are tested in order to assure complete coverage of all SFR. - Test categories: - Production testing on wafers using test functions implemented in the IC Dedicated Software.
+- The tests are performed with the TOE in different test environments and configurations depending on the test classes and groups. - All TSF and related security mechanisms, subsystems and modules are tested in order to assure complete coverage of all SFR. - Test categories for P6021P VB (EAL6): - Production testing on wafers using test functions implemented in the IC Dedicated Software.
 These test functions are accessed via test commands, which are issued by the production tests.
 Test functions respond signatures to the production tests.
 Production tests also apply signals to and/or measures signals at any contact of the device.
 Final test or module test therefore is limited to a verification of electrical connections like checking the pins of the package for shorts and opens. - Simulation tests (design verification): Simulation tests are performed to verify functionality, which is not visible at the accessible interfaces of the TOE.
 These simulation tests are a subset of those, which were performed during development of the device to ensure a proper design of its modules.
-During run-time of a simulation an automated regression test continuously - During run-time of a simulation an automated regression test continuously compares pre-defined internal signals (probe list) like data and address buses, control signals, register contents and microcode information against a "golden reference".
-Test results are automatically listed in log files and a summary, i.e. discrepancies occurred (yes/no), is output to the user interface. - Manual simulation tests are performed in case an automated result comparison based on executable code is not possible. - Characterization tests: - Characterization tests verify the electrical properties of the device, which are specified with regard to limiting values, thresholds and timings of several electrical parameters like voltages, currents, frequencies, capacitors, resistances and latches.
-For this purpose a number of devices for test are taken from production.

-- Verification tests: - Verification tests are performed on single samples of the device to verify specific security functionality, which is not testable for each device during production test or within the scope of characterization testing.
-Such tests include standard tests of the Random Number Generator and Triple-DES co-processor. - Test of configurations: - Configuration data are stored to EEPROM based on the customer's choices in the Order Entry Form at later stages of the production test.
-For this purpose production test implements special test steps relying on an according test strategy to verify the required configuration.
-Special parts of verification tests explicitly test the configuration options of the device. - Functional verification and validation (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) including firmware tests, MIFARE Plus Acceptance/Regression Tests, MIFARE Plus Backwards Compatibility Tests, Anti-Tearing Test, - System Stability Verification (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) including Robot Arm test and Multiple PICC Test, - Performance Verification (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) of each individual command and of standard transactions, - External test (MIFARE MF1PLUSx0 and MIFARE DESFire EV1), consisting of a "Test plan for MIFARE® Compatibility for Certification of Terminals and Qualification of Contactless Readers".
+- During run-time of a simulation an automated regression test continuously compares pre-defined internal signals (probe list) like data and address buses, control signals, register contents and microcode information against a "golden reference".
+Test results are automatically listed in log files and a summary, i.e. discrepancies occurred (yes/no), is output to the user interface. - Manual simulation tests are performed in case an automated result comparison based on executable code is not possible. - Characterization tests: Characterization tests verify the electrical properties of the device, which are specified with regard to limiting values, thresholds and timings of several electrical parameters like voltages, currents, frequencies, capacitors, resistances and latches.
+For this purpose a number of devices for test are taken from production. - Verification tests: Verification tests are performed on single samples of the device to verify specific security functionality, which is not testable for each device during production test or within the scope of characterization testing.
+Such tests include standard tests of the Random Number Generator, AES coprocessor and Triple-DES coprocessor. - Additional test categories for P6021M VB, P6021D VB, and P6021J VB: - Functional verification and validation (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) including firmware tests, MIFARE Plus Acceptance/Regression Tests, MIFARE Plus Backwards Compatibility Tests, Anti-Tearing Test. - System Stability Verification (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) including Robot Arm test and Multiple PICC Test. - Performance Verification (MIFARE MF1PLUSx0 and MIFARE DESFire EV1) of each individual command and of standard transactions. - External test (MIFARE MF1PLUSx0 and MIFARE DESFire EV1), consisting of a "Test plan for MIFARE® Compatibility for Certification of Terminals and Qualification of Contactless Readers".

-Independent Testing according to ATE_IND
+Independent Testing according to ATE IND